On the second boundary value problem for Lagrangian mean curvature flow: Preliminary results

 Then the claim follows from (\ref{e3.0}) by the positive lower bounds of $h_{p_{k}}h_{p_{l}}u_{kl}$ and $\tilde{h}_{p_{k}}\tilde{h}_{p_{l}}u^{*}_{kl}$.

-It remains to prove the key estimates (\ref{e3.8}).
-The proof of Lemma 8.1 in \cite{OK} can also be adapted to here.
-For convenience of the reader and completeness, we provide the details and arguments below.
+It remains to prove the key estimate (\ref{e3.8}).
+The proof of Lemma 8.1 in \cite{OK} can be also adapted here.
+For the convenience of readers and the completeness, we provide the details and the arguments below.

 Define the linearized operator by